 Often many of the poisons utilized for exterminating rodents and stopping mice are just as deadly to humans and pets.
 Therefore, if you have children and pets, using this as a method for rodent pest control is not a good option.

 Because poisons can be carried outdoors, these toxic substances should not be used in the garage.
 Often the small predator wild animals such as owls and foxes will locate them and accidentally ingest them.
-As a word of advice, it just isn’t a smart choice to use poison bait to get rid of mice in the garage.
+As a word of advice, it just isn’t a smart choice to use poison as best bait for mouse traps to get rid of mice in the garage.